JakubDziworski/JakubDziworski.github.io/_posts/2016-12-27-applied-akka-patterns-book-review.md

 ## For who?

-I feel like when getting started with akka you are given this massive set of tools and you have no idea which ones are best suited for certain situations, nor what are best practices.
+I feel like when getting started with akka you are given this massive set of tools and you neither have an idea which ones are best suited for certain situations, nor what are best practices.
-There are gazillion of resources describing what is akka and how to get started with it.
+There are gazillions of resources describing what is akka and how to get started with it.
 What is lacking though are set of best practices and common patterns.
-Akka toolkit is really dangerous when put in a wrong hands.
+Akka toolkit is really dangerous when put in the wrong hands.
 We, beginner/intermediate akka users, need those patterns and best practices compiled into one resource to protect against those mistakes.
 I think the book aims for this niche and nails it flawlessly.

 ## Final rant